Making 'Manhattan'

 ‘She adored New York City.
 To her, no matter what this season was, this was still a town that existed in black and white and pulsated through the great tunes of George Gershwin’.

-When I started writing my my book of short stories, Manhattan Short Stories Tall Tales, I was playing on a variation of my own experiences, and putting a bit of a twist on them, playing with different characters, different neighborhoods, different realities, different time periods, making it something different, something new, something fantastical.
+When I started writing my book of short stories, Manhattan Short Stories Tall Tales, I was playing on a variation of my own experiences, and putting a bit of a twist on them, playing with different characters, different neighborhoods, different realities, different time periods, making it something different, something new, something fantastical.

 There's a quiet haunting loneliness that is often present in the crowded gritty streets of the most popular city in the world.
 These are the lost souls that can only exist on this tall mysterious island.
 Woody's character in his 1979 movie, Manhattan, also has a sort of a loneliness.
 He is unsatisfied, a victim of life, of history, of society, of himself, haunted by a pervasive victim-mentality, always harping on the woes of the past, whether it's cultural, familial, religious.
 And the protagonists in my ‘Manhattan’ have a similar sort of mentality.